shelbyspees/speesblog/_posts/2015-03-16-enjoy-the-struggle.md

 As you get comfortable with not knowing, you'll find yourself getting better at asking [<i class="fa fa-list-alt"></i> smart questions](http://www.catb.org/esr/faqs/smart-questions.html).
 Actually, the real experts [<i class="fa fa-list-alt"></i> ask the most questions](http://blog.codinghorror.com/are-you-an-expert/):

->Being an expert isn't telling other people what you know.
+><i class="fa fa-quote-left"></i> Being an expert isn't telling other people what you know.
 It's understanding what questions to ask, and flexibly applying your knowledge to the specific situation at hand.
-Being an expert means providing sensible, highly contextual direction.
+Being an expert means providing sensible, highly contextual direction. <i class="fa fa-quote-right"></i>

 In that last post I just linked from Coding Horror, Jeff quotes James Bach's Google presentation on becoming a software testing expert.
 James phrases it like this: